 1916: ‘Behind the Curtain’ employs the first gay gag

-“Anders als die Anderen” (a German film whose title translates to “Different from the Others”) is one of the oldest surviving movies with a gay protagonist and was made during a rare period where German film censorship was relaxed after World War I. It centers on a violinist who commits suicide after getting blackmailed for his sexuality and ends with an appeal for gay tolerance by German gay rights activist Magnus Hirschfeld.
+The German film “Anders als die Andern” (English: “Different from the Others”) is one of the oldest surviving movies with a gay protagonist and was made during a rare period when German film censorship was relaxed after World War I. It centers on a violinist who takes his life after getting blackmailed for his sexuality and ends with an appeal for gay tolerance by German gay rights activist Magnus Hirschfeld.

 1922: ‘Manslaughter’ includes film’s first 'erotic' gay kiss

 The moment occurs during an orgy scene in the silent Cecil B. DeMille film.
 “Manslaughter” is about Lydia (Leatrice Joy), a society girl who is prosecuted by her fiancé after accidentally causing a policeman’s death.